"Telehealth can be a COVID-19 game-changer." — World Economic Forum

-Change will always be disruptive, creating resistance and passion in equal measure.
+The change will always be disruptive, creating resistance and passion in equal measure.
 But telehealth faces particular barriers that it must overcome.
 A 15-minute Zoom call is not exactly a viable definition of telehealth.
-For many patients, it is a major behavior change to switch from in-person to telehealth-based care – which requires trust.
-Healthcare providers need to integrate services that bring personalization and the human-touch to telehealth services — which requires a patient-centric approach.
+For many patients, it is a major behavior change to switch from in-person to telehealth-based care - which requires trust.
+Healthcare providers need to integrate services that bring personalization and the human touch to telehealth services — which requires a patient-centric approach.

 Meanwhile, although COVID-19 has temporarily relaxed some regulations, complex legal barriers will sooner than later resume.
 Further, there's also the issue of providers getting paid for their services as well as securing patient privacy.
 The regulated business of telehealth must be considered from the outset.